 How to Add Categories in WordPress

 There are two ways that you can add categories in WordPress.
-You create a category while you are creating a post or you can plan ahead and create categories ahead of time.
+You can create a category while you are creating a post or you can plan ahead and add categories ahead of time.
 If you have your categories planned ahead of time, it will make it easier for you to write content for them.

-Creating a Category in a Post
+Add Categories in a Post

 You can create a category while you are creating a post.